decentralchain/anonymous-transactions-prototype/README.md

 ### Faucet

-Type `node faucet.js` to get 100 test WAVES for your address, corresponding to `MNEMONIC`.
+Type `node faucet.js` to get 100 test unitoken for your address, corresponding to `MNEMONIC`.

 ### Cryptography

 Anonymity is zkSNARK-driven, we use [circom](https://github.com/iden3/circom) and groth16 proving scheme at BN254.
 You may read more about the circuit at [circuit.md](circuit.md).

-The client use Curve25519 to sign ordinary waves transactions and BabyJubJub to prove ownership of the assets inside the zkSNARK.
+The client use Curve25519 to sign ordinary unitoken transactions and BabyJubJub to prove ownership of the assets inside the zkSNARK.
 For hashing we use Pedersen hash anywhere.

 At current version anonimity set is not merkelized.
 Pedersen based merkle proofs use too much constraints for current circom version.
 We consider to use no MiMC hashes here.
 For futher versions of `circom` or for circuits implemented with `bellman` anonymity set may be expanded by several orders of magnitude.